 Well, technically this might be your boyfriend’s cat, but the two of you just don’t jibe.
 You try to pet him and he hides under the coffee table.
 Then he emerges a few minutes later and lavishes your boyfriend with headbutts right in front of you.

-How to help: Realize that some cats just won’t like you.
+How to help: Realize that sometimes a cat acting weird simply might not like you.
 Just like humans, cats have distinct personalities, so you’re not going to get along with all of them.
 They’re kind of like children: Even though we’re not supposed to have a favorite, we do.

 Tell us: Is your cat acting weird?
 How did you deal with it?
 Let us know in the comments!